Ctrlpanel-gg/docs/docs/docs/Installation/getting-started.md

 ```

 ### Add some example products
-This step is optional, only run this once
+This step is optional, only run this once.
 ``` bash
 php artisan db:seed --class=ExampleItemsSeeder --force
 ```

 ### Add The First User
-You will be asked to provide your user's pterodactyl ID.
-You can find this at your pterodactyl panel under the users tab `/admin/users`.
-We use this ID to link your controlpanel account with your pterodactyl account.
+You will be asked to provide your user's Pterodactyl ID.
+You can find this at your Pterodactyl Panel under the users tab `/admin/users`.
+We use this ID to link your ControlPanel account with your Pterodactyl account.
 ``` bash
 php artisan make:user
 ```